Last updated on June 13th, 2025 at 11:53 am

 3. Avoid Going Overboard With Plugins

 Don’t we all simply love plugins?
 They make our site more receptive, easy to use, and appealing.
-They are just like apps but for your site – they also have the tendency to bulk up the site and increase chances of a foray.
-Limit the total number of plugins you want to install in the first place.
+They are just like apps but for your site – they also tend to bulk up the site and increase chances of a foray.
 Apart from WordPress security, your site speed and performance are fairly contingent upon these plugins.
-The fewer plugins you have, the fewer entry points for the hackers!
-If you are looking for certain functionality or design aspects for your site, consider changing your theme or using an advanced page builder such as Elementor instead of installing multiple plugins for various needs.
+Stick to a lean set of high-quality plugins from reputable developers.
+Every plugin is an additional point of attack.
+If you want more visual or design flexibility, use a trusted page builder like Elementor Pro instead of stacking multiple plugins.

 5. Switch to HTTPS